Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 #### Allowing a Person Outside the Company to Schedule a Meeting

-If you wish to enable the use of KICKLE in "Planned Meeting" mode by somebody who does not belong to the company, run the command below:
+If you wish to enable the use of Kickle in "Planned Meeting" mode by somebody who does not belong to the company, run the command below:

 ``` powershell
 Set-CalendarProcessing $rm –ProcessExternalMeetingMessages $true
 ```

-Companies who want to use your KICKLE must add your domain as a RemoteDomain.***The following commands must be executed on the Office 365 infrastructure of your partner.***
+Companies who want to use your Kickle must add your domain as a RemoteDomain.***_The following commands must be executed on your external collaborator's Office 365 infrastructure_***.

 ``` powershell
 New-RemoteDomain –DomainName mycompany.com –Name mycompany.com